ludwiggj/scala-finance-gadget/README.md

    Web Console server running at http://localhost:8082 (only local connections) [finance] $
    ```
-   This loads the H2 console in a browser window:
+   This loads the H2 console in a browser window.
+Ensure that the *JDBC URL* field is set to jdbc:h2:mem:demo, and
+   that the user name and password fields are empty, as shown below:

    ![h2 browser login](images/h2BrowserLogin.png "H2 Browser Login")